 - 9781942658610

-Paul Harding shares his reflections about Tinkers and its extraordinary backstory with New York magazine’s Vulture and at the Literary Hub, and discusses writing about God and faith on the Fiction/Non/Fiction podcast.
+Paul Harding shares his reflections about Tinkers and its extraordinary backstory with New York magazine and Literary Hub.

 Listen to Paul Harding read from Tinkers on KQED Writers’ Block.